NOVEL CORONAVIRUS (COVID-19) UPDATE

 |Total vaccinations administered in NSW

-Of the 294 locally acquired cases reported to 8pm last night, 59 are from Hunter New England Local Health District (LHD), 54 are from South Western Sydney LHD, 46 are from Murrumbidgee LHD, 30 are from Mid North Coast LHD, 24 are from Western Sydney LHD, 18 are from South Eastern Sydney LHD, 10 are from Sydney LHD, eight are from Central Coast LHD, eight are from Illawarra Shoalhaven LHD, eight are from Northern Sydney LHD, six are from Nepean Blue Mountains LHD, six are from Western NSW LHD, five are from Far West LHD, three are from Southern NSW LHD, one is from Northern NSW LHD, one is in a correctional setting and seven are yet to be assigned to an LHD.
+Of the 304 locally acquired cases reported to 8pm last night, 83 are from Hunter New England Local Health District (LHD), 38 are from Murrumbidgee LHD, 36 are from South Western Sydney LHD, 22 are from Mid North Coast LHD, 22 are from Sydney LHD, 18 are from South Eastern Sydney LHD, 18 are from Western Sydney LHD, 15 are from Illawarra Shoalhaven LHD, 13 are from Northern Sydney LHD, 11 are from Southern NSW LHD, seven are from Western NSW LHD, six are from Nepean Blue Mountains LHD, three are from Central Coast LHD, two are in a correctional setting, one is from Northern NSW LHD, one is from Far West LHD, and eight are yet to be assigned to an LHD.

-With all school students back in classrooms across NSW today, we remind parents to please remain vigilant as symptoms of COVID-19 can often be mild in children.
-Parents should keep their children home from school if they have any symptoms of COVID-19 and take them to get tested immediately.
+NSW Health’s ongoing sewage surveillance program has detected fragments of the virus that causes COVID-19 in sewage samples collected from across NSW, including Leeton in southern NSW and Inverell in northern NSW.

 If you haven’t received a COVID-19 vaccination yet, please don’t delay.
 Even if you have had COVID-19 and recovered, you can get vaccinated.